DonRamaral/azure-b2c/documentation/create-and-configure-azure-function.md

 ## Summary

-The [Azure.B2C.Function](https://github.com/DonRamaral/azure-b2c/tree/master/b2c-api/Azure.B2C.Function) provides the GetUserByEmail method that will be used by AAD B2C to retireve additional claims when creating the JWT token.
+The [Azure.B2C.Function](https://github.com/DonRamaral/azure-b2c/tree/master/b2c-api/Azure.B2C.Function) provides the GetUserByEmail method that will be used by Azure AD B2C to retireve additional claims when creating the JWT token.

 ## Execution step